Two people shot as rioting erupts at anti-lockdown protest in Rotterdam

 Two people have been injured after police fired warning shots when riots broke out in the Dutch city of Rotterdam during protests against new Covid restrictions.

-Police tweeted that “there are injuries in connection with the shots” during the violent unrest, which was linked to anger among some Dutch citizens at plans by the government to restrict access for unvaccinated people to some venues.
+Police tweeted that “there are injuries in connection with the shots” during the violent unrest, which was linked to anger among some Dutch citizens at plans by the government to restrict access for unvaccinated people to select venues.

-Riot police used water cannon in an attempt to move hundreds of rioters from a central street in the city.
+Riot police used water cannon in an attempt to move several hundred of rioters from a central street in the city.

+“The police are present in large numbers and are trying to restore order,” Rotterdam police said.

 Photos in Dutch media showed at least one police car ablaze and another with a bicycle smashed through the windscreen.